Siddharth-sk/Siddharth-sk/README.md

 Hi, I’m Siddharth
 A Class 11 student preparing for JEE 2027 and exploring the world of programming.
 Right now, I’m building my foundation with Python basics and slowly moving towards AI and Fullstack.
+And also I am a Beginner to GitHub

 ---